darsaveli/GitHub-Sourcing/README.md

 ![image](https://user-images.githubusercontent.com/81953271/145576374-aed883fb-3a51-4bbc-a2ad-390d599c4eb4.png)

-Tech Sourcing on GitHub Course was created by [Mariam Darsavelidze](https://www.linkedin.com/in/darsaveli/), IT Recruitment Team Lead from [ManpowerGroup Talent Solutions](https://talentsolutions.manpowergroup.com/) - the world leader in innovative workforce solutions.
+Tech Sourcing on GitHub Course was created by [Mariam Darsavelidze](https://www.linkedin.com/in/darsaveli/), Delivery Manager for an IT Recruitment team at [RITS](https://rits.center//) - one of the most dynamically developing Polish companies providing IT staffing.

 <img src="https://github.com/darsaveli/GitHub-Sourcing/blob/main/images/favicon.png" width="24px" align="left"> This course is focused on 4 search strategies that can be used for talent sourcing from GitHub: